ygutgutia/Reinforcement-Learning-2nd-Edition-by-Sutton-Codes/README.md

 ## Usage
 Other than OpenAI and Keras, other files should work on all versions of python.
 But Keras and OpenAI(owing to the use of tensorflow) require <=Python 3.8

+## Updates
+- TODO: Exercise 5.12: Designing the Racetrack is tedious so I am skipping this for now, but nonetheless this is a very interesting question(as we can create multiple tracks and a visualizer) and I shall attempt it at last